theapache64/retrosheet/MIGRATION.md

-# Retrosheet Migration Guide: v2 to v3
+# Retrosheet Migration Guide: v1 or v2 to v3

 > NOTE: This is an AI generated document, reviewed and modified by human, based on the [migration commit diff](https://github.com/theapache64/retrosheet-jvm-sample/commit/475df431575bf5c814b1fd37119fbdedd222c2f1) between v2 and v3.
 If you prefer concise change list, checkout the diff.